Air Dry Clay Sculpture Foundations II: Equine Anatomy and the Armature

 I am not after conformational perfection, but as a rider and horse lover, honest anatomy is important in my work.
 If it is off by too much, I find it interferes with the visual impact of the sculpture.

-Armature Anatomy - getting it right from the start
+Armature Anatomy - right from the start

 An armature locks in the proportions from the very beginning, and it can be difficult to measure them out beforehand because you're essentially building the sculpture from the inside out.

 It is helpful to study the equine skeleton to understand how the bones come together and to help structure the armature accordingly.